athonet-open/pix/README.md

 - Service containers: currently service containers are not supported - ie. long-running sidecar containers that can be used to run integration tests while executing the pipeline.

-A possible approach is to leverage docker compose to define and the test environment and run the tests.
+A possible approach is to leverage docker compose to define the test environment and run the tests.